chriott/DeAMR/README.md

 ## Special dashed entities and relations

 DeAMR wants to be consistent with the original guidelines to ensure that it can be easily compared and integrated with each other.
-Therefore, in agreement to other non-English AMR corpora, it maintain the role labels (e.g. `:ARGX`, `:location`, `:manner`), AMR-specific framesets (e.g. `be-located-at-91`, `have-degree-91`) and canonical entity types (e.g. `government-organization`, `political-party`, `person`, `thing`) in English.
+Therefore, in agreement to other non-English AMR corpora, it maintains the role labels (e.g. `:ARGX`, `:location`, `:manner`), AMR-specific framesets (e.g. `be-located-at-91`, `have-degree-91`) and canonical entity types (e.g. `government-organization`, `political-party`, `person`, `thing`) in English.

-For an overview of all functional roles see [here](https://www.isi.edu/~ulf/amr/lib/roles.html).
+For an overview of functional roles and entity types see [here](https://www.isi.edu/~ulf/amr/lib/roles.html).

 # References

 [Abstract Meaning Representation (AMR) 1.2.6 Specification](https://github.com/amrisi/amr-guidelines/blob/master/amr.md)

 Nathan Schneider, Tim O'Gorman and Jeffrey Flanigang.
 [AMR Tutorial](https://github.com/nschneid/amr-tutorial/tree/master/slides) presented at NAACL 2015.

-Nianwen Xue, Chuan Wang, Yuchen Zhang, Bin Li, Lijun Bu, Yuan Wen, Li Song, Rubing Dai, Junsheng Zhou and Weiguang Qu.
-CAMR Guidelines [v1.2](https://www.cs.brandeis.edu/~clp/camr/res/CAMR_GL_v1.2.pdf).